 This time whilst listening to the story, focus as much as you can on the story.
 For example, Who are the characters?
 How many characters are there?
 What are they doing?
 Where are they?

+What did you notice?
 Were there any difference between task 1 and task 2?